 The Jefferson College Institutional Review Board (IRB) is a panel authorized by the Jefferson College Board of Trustees to review potential research projects at Jefferson College involving human subjects.
 The statutory foundations for the IRB are 45 CFR 46 and 21 CFR 56.
 IRBs exist in order to protect the rights and welfare of human subjects involved in research, whether medical, psychological or academic.
 For those unfamiliar with IRBs, please consult the linked FAQ.

-In accordance with 45CFR 46.112, once approved by the IRB, the final determination of research approval at Jefferson College rests with the Jefferson College Administrative Team.
+The IRB has scheduled monthly meetings.
+For IRB consideration, all required documents must be submitted at least five business days prior to a scheduled meeting.
+In accordance with 45 CFR 46.112, once approved by the IRB, final determination of research approval at Jefferson College rests with the Jefferson College Administrative Team.